Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 Harvesting and Storing Romanesco Broccoli

-The heads are ready for harvest in Autumn from September, 80-100 days from the date of sowing the seeds.
-Wait until the heads are large or you can pick the smaller ones for a soft and even milder taste.
+The heads are ready for harvest in 80-100 days from the date of sowing the seeds.
+Wait until they are large, or you can even pick the smaller ones for a soft and milder taste.

 It is best to eat romanesco broccoli as fresh as possible.
 It can be blanched, sautéed, and roasted.
-You can store the veggie for 1-2 weeks in a cool larder or refrigerator.
+You can store it for 1-2 weeks in a cool larder or refrigerator.

 Recent Posts